-Moreover, elective modules may also be selected from other Master's programs offered at the University of Hohenheim or from Master's programs offered at other German or foreign universities.
-In order to do so, a successful petition with the examinations board is required.
+In addition, elective modules can be selected from other Master's programs offered at the University of Hohenheim or from Master's programs offered at other German or foreign universities.
+You need to apply to the examinations board to have such modules counted.